MasterGodzilla/Memory-System/README.md

 ## Origin

-This system was extracted from a production ML research project where it successfully managed complex agent interactions across months of development, including:
+This system was extracted from a ML research project where it successfully managed complex agent interactions across months of development, including:
 - Multi-module refactorings
 - Performance optimization campaigns
 - Design decision tracking